Here are some answers to questions you might have about our program.

 It's a free online learning program that takes the form of a multi-segmented virtual flight completely around the world.
 Using the Aviation Museum of N.H.'s professional grade Elite flight simulator, and terrain software that can render virtually any location on earth, we're traveling from our home at Manchester-Boston Regional Airport in Manchester, N.H. and making our way around the world.
 We departed on Friday, May 1, and we're taking a flexible approach to routing and destinations.
 We'll return home sometime in mid-summer, but not before the Aviation Museum of N.H. is reopened to the public.

 At the Aviation Museum of N.H., we believe traveling is a broadening experience.
 As we work our way around the world, twice a week we'll post a new flight segment online that updates our progress.
-We're aiming to post each Monday and Thursday at 8 a.m.
+We're aiming to post each Monday at 8 a.m.
 Each segment will include video highlights captured from the flight deck as we fly over dramatic landscapes and iconic landmarks.
 Text, in the form of a pilot's log, will touch on a wide range of topics.
 Each segment will also contain a curated selection of links to additional online resources about topics mentioned.

 It's really for everyone to experience, but it's especially designed to be a resource for students and teachers engaging in remote learning during the Covid-19-related school shutdowns.
 Text is compiled to touch on issues related to science, geography, history, politics, and culture, as appropriate.
 Ideally, each flight segment will contain multiple points of entry for discussions of important topics at many levels.
 Text is generally written to be meaningful to middle school students, but the flight segments may be useful to educators of all age ranges and abilities.
 After all, the wonder of travel and flight knows no limits.

 Flight segments will be posted online at the Aviation Museum's Web site.
-We took off from Manchester-Boston Regional Airport on Friday, May 1; en route, our plan is to post a new segment twice a week as we work our way around the globe.
+We took off from Manchester-Boston Regional Airport on Friday, May 1; en route, our plan is to post a new segment once a week as we work our way around the globe.
 The journey will continue through mid-summer, or at least until the Aviation Museum re-opens to the public.
 (We're currently closed due to the Covid-19 pandemic.)
 We plan to mark the arrival back at Manchester-Boston Regional Airport with a fun celebration to which all will be invited.

 At the non-proft Aviation Museum of New Hampshire, part of our mission is to inspire an interest in aviation, aeronautics, and technology among young people.
 To accomplish this, we run a robust educational outreach program in classsrooms throughout the state.
 However, the ongoing closure of schools due to the Covid-19 pandemic, as well as our own closure to the public, forced us to seek new ways to carry out our mission and help the community.
 The virtual "Around the World Flight Adventure" is designed to act as a resource for educators working to inspire students in a remote or virtual learning environment.